They employ violence, so that bloodshed follows bloodshed. Therefore, the land mourns, and everyone who lives in it languishes- Hosea 4:1-3b NASB

 Selfish adults do selfish things that inflict trauma on innocent kids sometimes the kids don’t recover-

-It is a fact that most mass shooters experience early childhood trauma (google it).
+Most mass shooters experience early childhood trauma (google it).
 The nature of childhood (and trauma) is such that it is pretty much impossible for a child to inflict trauma on him or herself.
 Parents who abuse drugs and alcohol, who are selfish, violent, neglectful and who put their own sexual gratification ahead of the needs of their children are the primary cause of childhood trauma.
 Traumatized girls are typically self-destructive, traumatized boys are just plain destructive.
 They take their rage and anger out on others including sometimes complete strangers.
 Unless there is a revolution in the expectations we have of parents in this country we will continue to see young men acting out in violence.

 We have encouraged young men to sear their consciences with violent, sexualized entertainment-